ufal/evaldio/data_preparation/70.releasing/README.md

 ## Acknowledgment

-The creation of the database was funded by the Program for Support of Applied Research in the Area of National and Cultural Identity for the years 2023 to 2030 (NAKI III) of the Ministry of Culture of the Czech Republic as part of the project _Automated Assessment of Spoken Czech_ (DH23P03OVV037).
+The database was funded by the Programme to Support Applied Research in the Area of the National and Cultural Identity for the Years 2023 to 2030 (NAKI III) of the Ministry of Culture of the Czech Republic within the project _Automated Speech Scoring in Czech_ (DH23P03OVV037).

 ## Special Thanks